List of Marvel Comics characters: M: Ms. Thing

 Ms. Thing (Darla Deering) is a famous celebrity in Marvel Comics.
 The character, created by Matt Fraction and Mike Allred, first appeared in Marvel NOW!
 Point One #1 (December 2012).

-She was a pop star who dated Johnny Storm.
+Darla Deering was a pop music star who dated Johnny Storm.
 When Reed Richards announced that he and the Fantastic Four were going to travel through space and time, Richards told the other members to find suitable replacements in the case that they do not return after four minutes.
-She along with Ant-Man (Scott Lang), She-Hulk and Medusa were chosen.
+She along with Ant-Man (Scott Lang), She-Hulk, and Medusa were chosen.
 She was given an artificial Thing suit and dubbed herself Ms. Thing.
-During her time with the Fantastic Four she began to date Scott Lang, but the relationship dissolved when Scott's daughter, Cassie, was revived.
+During her time with the Fantastic Four she began to date Scott Lang, but the relationship dissolved when Scott's daughter Cassie was revived.
 She later attacked Scott in her Ms. Thing armor only for the two to team up to battle Magician.
 Afterwards, it is revealed that Darla hired him through the Hench App for her new TV show.
-She teams up with Scott again to rescue Cassie from Darren Cross; their relationship still uneasy.
+Ms. Thing teams up with Scott again to rescue Cassie from Darren Cross; their relationship still uneasy.
 When Scott is in prison, Darla visits him and it appears that the two wish to resume a relationship.

-Powers and abilities

-Darla possess an artificial suit that resembles the body, and imitates the strength of, Ben Grimm.
+Darla possess an artificial suit that resembles the body of, and imitates the strength of, Ben Grimm.
 The suit is also self-contained into a pair of rings that immediately form the suit when Darla puts them together and chants "Thing ring, do your thing!".

+Mud-Thing

+Mud-Thing is a character appearing in American comic books published by Marvel Comics.

+Mud-Thing was the result of Sandman and Hydro-Man accidentally merging after falling off the dock during a fight with Spider-Man and their fight over their mutual crush Sadie Frickert.